-A great benefit of homemade fish burgers is, you choose the oil used for making them.
+A great benefit of homemade fish sandwiches is, you choose the oil used for making them.
 Fish does not have to be deep-fried to be delicious.

 Deep-fried fish is not common in Norway, poached fish is our alternative - tasty and lean.
 Yum!
 However, we do saute some fish in butter, especially trout, mackerel, cod, flounder, and sometimes salmon fillets.

 In the mood for a fish sandwich?
 Load up a bun with a fish pattie and all the condiments you like.
 Bingo!
 You have a Fish Sandwich!
 Enjoy!